 - It’s got a simple and transparent pricing structure.

 - Pinpoint offers unlimited jobs and team members in all of its plans.

 - Their customer service team is highly praised by users.

-- Robust career site builder that allows teams to attract and convert the right talent
+- The career site builder is very robust, allowing teams to attract and convert the right talent.

 Pinpoint was started with the goal of building a user-friendly applicant tracking system that created a strong candidate experience, as well as a robust system for recruiting teams to leverage when hiring.